 Places to sell online: a comparison of online marketplaces

-In the UK, e-commerce is dominated by the two online giants Amazon and eBay, with the relative newcomer Etsy providing fierce competition as well.
+In the UK, e-commerce is dominated by Amazon, Tesco, and eBay, with Asos providing fierce competition as well.
 These two e-commerce platforms are used by almost everyone who wants to shop online.
 Nevertheless, as a seller (and as a buyer) you should take a look at the other available online marketplaces, because there are some very interesting opportunities for small and medium-sized businesses.

 The online giant Amazon started in 1994 as an online bookseller.
 Now, the US group has grown into one of the largest logistics companies with a wide range of its own products, and offers virtual services as well as gives entrepreneurs an opportunity to sell their goods via the Amazon Marketplace.
-Amazon is clearly at the forefront of the available online marketplace: It’s one of the world’s most valuable brands (at appx.
-139 billion US dollars) – overtaken only by Microsoft, Apple, and Google.
+Amazon is clearly at the forefront of the online marketplaces available in the US: The retailing giant receives around 24 million unique visits each month from the UK.
+It’s one of the world’s most valuable brands (at appx.
+139 billion US dollars/105 billion pounds) – overtaken only by Microsoft, Apple, and Google.

 On Amazon, you can undoubtedly reach the most potential buyers.
 But at what price?
-If you want to sell more than 40 products a month, Amazon will charge you a monthly fee of 40 dollars.
+If you want to sell more than 40 products a month, Amazon will charge you a monthly fee of 30 pounds.
 In addition, there are sales fees that depend on the category in which your products fit.
 For each sold product, you will have to fork over between 7 and 15 percent.
-It becomes a bit more expensive still if you want to ship your products using Amazon as well: You can store them in an Amazon logistics centre.
+It becomes a bit more expensive still if you want to ship your products using Amazon as well: You can store them in an Amazon logistics center.
 The online marketplace will then automatically take over the entire shipment for you.
-However, there are additional shipping and storage costs incurred.
+However, there are additional delivery and storage costs incurred.